snt-arg/iMarker_detector_standalone/README.md

 - `flipImage`: should the images be flipped
 - `enableCircularROI`: disable or enable the circular mask for USB cameras
 - `preAligment`: apply the homography matrix below to do alignment only once
+- `isSequentialSubtraction`: in the mono-camera setup, whether to use sequential subtraction or just thresholding
-- `homographyMat`: a pre-defined homography matrix for iDS cameras
+- `homographyMat`: a pre-defined homography matrix for iDS cameras (from homographyMatList)

 _Pos-processing_